11 Causes Of Unintentional And Unexplained Weight Loss In Kids

 7. Can COPD cause weight loss in children?

 Yes, chronic obstructive pulmonary disease (COPD) in children might cause weight drop, especially in severe cases like emphysema, resulting in poor nutrition and low weight.
-This syndrome impacts muscles, essential for breathing and promotes muscle loss.
+This syndrome impacts the muscles that are essential for breathing and promotes muscle loss.
 Eating foods high in fat and protein helps keep a healthy weight.
 Yet, speaking to a doctor or dietician ensures safe fat consumption.
 Adding high-energy snacks with eggs, cheese, and avocados helps fight COPD-related weight loss (16).
+Some other healthy foods for kids that children with COPD can safely consume are whole grains, fish, dried beans, and nuts.

 Gradual or slight weight loss in kids is common as they are in the growing stage, and different factors such as puberty, physical activity, or school stress can influence it.
 It can be managed in most cases with lifestyle changes, such as healthy eating.
 But rapid and abnormal weight loss is what you should look out for since it can indicate an underlying condition that requires your attention and medical intervention.
 So stay mindful of your child and consult your pediatrician for timely diagnosis and treatment of such issues.